jampp/geeks/_src/_posts/2019-02-26-year-of-hell.markdown

 and clicking on the UI to do mundane tasks?

 A colleague of mine, let's call him Benja, because that's his name, was in charge of that.
-And as he delved into the problem, it became more apparent that just UI changes wouldn't cut it.
-And it was true, our whole system was built on outdated assumptions, not just the UI.
+As he delved into the problem, it became increasingly apparent that just UI changes wouldn't cut it.
+Our whole system was built on outdated assumptions, not just the UI.

-So he came to me one day to talk about that, and he said, paraphrasing more than a bit: "What if we switched to a Rules-based system?".
+So he came to me to talk about that, and said, (I'm paraphrasing more than a bit): "What if we switched to a Rules-based system?".

 It would work!
 It was like upgrading from the fixed-function OpenGL pipeline to the fully-programmable GLSL-powered version 4.0 we're so used